 Jennifer Altfeld Landau

 Jennifer Altfeld Landau has more than 25 years of experience handling complex class actions and other high-stakes civil litigation matters for clients, through trial and appeal.
 She has successfully defended prominent financial services institutions, health care organizations, accounting firms, and other large business entities in nationwide and statewide class and collective actions in a variety of legal areas, including breach of contract, consumer fraud, unfair business practices, employment, wage and hour, gender discrimination, and mergers and acquisition litigation.
 In addition to class and collective actions, Jennifer has substantial experience litigating business and commercial disputes, wrongful termination actions, and legal malpractice claims for mid-sized and smaller business entities.
 She also has represented bankruptcy trustees in a variety of adversary proceedings and appeals.
 In recent years, Jennifer has represented a number of different individuals claiming sexual assault, sexual discrimination, sexual harassment and/or wrongful termination.
 In addition, Jennifer has provided advice and counsel to leadership and in-house counsel on a wide range of legal issues.
-She has been repeatedly named to the Daily Journal’s list of Top Women Lawyers in the State of California, most recently in 2014.
-Jennifer also has been consistently selected for inclusion in the Southern California Super Lawyers magazine, based on a vote of peers.
+She has been repeatedly named to the Daily Journal’s list of Top Women Lawyers in the State of California and consistently selected for inclusion in the Southern California Super Lawyers magazine, based on a vote of peers.

 Jennifer is very active in professional, civic and philanthropic endeavors.
 She previously served as President of the Women Lawyers Association of Los Angeles (WLALA), a Trustee of the Los Angeles County Bar Association (LACBA), a member of the LACBA Judicial Appointments Committee and a founding member of the LACBA/WLALA Joint Task Force on the Retention and Promotion of Women.
-Jennifer recently served as a member of the Board of Directors for the Center Theatre Group, the preeminent non-profit theater organization in California.
-She currently serves on the Leadership Council of the Orthopaedic Clinic of Children’s Hospital of Los Angeles.
+Jennifer also recently served as a member of the Board of Directors for the Center Theatre Group, the preeminent non-profit theater organization in California, and on the Leadership Council of the Orthopaedic Clinic of Children’s Hospital of Los Angeles.
 In 2013, Jennifer was admitted to the Chancery Club in Los Angeles, membership of which features distinguished lawyers in the community.